Tuesday, May 12, 2026

 Spreadsheets don’t easily scale.
 They quickly become difficult to maintain when the process around them relies too heavily on manual updates.
 This may feel manageable when the same person produces the MI every month, but it creates serious weak spots.

-In 9 times out of 10, regulated complaint reporting using spreadsheets will be too fragile to be seen as a resilient control.
+Most of the time, regulated complaint reporting using spreadsheets will be too fragile to be seen as a resilient control.

 You need a heads-up, not a post-mortem